-- A. Ensure that existing users of the proposed site are integrated into the planning process - i.
-Keep an open dialogue with the Riverfront Barge and Restaurant owner - Meet with owner to present preliminary concept and options/alternatives - ii.
+A. Ensure that existing users of the proposed site are integrated into the planning process ii.
 Encourage the city to survey Corning Preserve users and residents on the types of park/water-related amenities desired (as part of the Phase II planning process